denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

       Tags:
         - Key: Name
           Value: !Sub ${Host}/data
 ```

 The script will create aan `EBS` volume based on the parameters that are passed from the `provision host` script.
 To easily identify each volume, a tag will be added with the host's name.
-If the condition `IsSnapshotProvided` is true, the `Snapshot ID` will be configured.
-Otherwise the parameter will remain empty.
+If the condition `IsSnapshotProvided` is true, the `Snapshot ID` will be configured and the volume will based off an existing snaphost.
+Otherwise, an empty volume will be created.

 ### 2.2.
 Adding CloudWatch metrics/alarms for the EBS data volume

 #### 2.2.1.
 CloudFormation Template
-To monitor the performance and health of the `EBS` volume, I added `CloudWatch` metrics and alarms for this device.
+To monitor the performance and health of the `EBS` data volume, I added `CloudWatch` metrics and alarms for this device.

-As part of the `cfn-scripts` the `Cloudwatch Agent` will be configured to collect various metrics from the `EC2` machine such as CPU utilization, memory usage, disk usage and more.
+As part of the `cfn-scripts` the `Cloudwatch Agent` will be configured to collect various metrics from the `EC2` machine such as `CPU utilization`, `memory usage`, `disk usage` and more.
 The script looks like this:

 ```
                   {